Get your stripping stripes! Find out how to strip and re-blot your Western

 Commonly referred to as a “mild” stripping protocol, this method relies on a low pH glycine solution to dissociate bound antibodies.
 Low pH removes bound antibodies by altering their structure so that the binding site is no longer active.
 Low pH stripping buffers are made with glycine dissolved in water and buffered with a high molarity acid to a pH of 2.2.
 Sometimes 0.1–1% SDS (w/v) is also included to further help antibody dissociation.
-Typical incubation time for this buffer is 30-60 minutes.
+The typical incubation time for this buffer is 30-60 minutes.
 Expert tip: Don’t add SDS to your low pH stripping buffer if you want to collect your stripped antibodies for reuse.
 As we know from SDS-PAGE, SDS denatures proteins (like your antibody!) and antibodies only work in their native conformation!
-Also keep in mind that before you can reuse your reclaimed antibodies you need to adjust your stripping buffer to a neutral pH and allow your antibodies to re-adopt their native confirmation.
+Also, keep in mind that before you can reuse your reclaimed antibodies you need to adjust your stripping buffer to a neutral pH and allow your antibodies to re-adopt their native conformation.

 Method #2: Heat and Detergent

 This is considered a harsher method of stripping but is appropriate for blots with higher signal.
 Like low pH stripping, this method works by altering the secondary structure of your antibodies releasing them from their target proteins.
-This is accomplished using a neutral Tris-HCl solution containing a reducing agents, such as beta-mercaptoethanol, and SDS.
+This is accomplished using a neutral Tris-HCl solution containing a reducing agent, such as beta-mercaptoethanol, and SDS.
 This solution is then heated with the blot at 50–80°C for up to 45 minutes with agitation.
 Expert tip: Unlike low pH stripping, recovery of your stripped antibody from this solution isn’t possible, as you can’t reverse the SDS and beta-mercaptoethanol denaturation.
 It’s also critical to wash your membrane really thoroughly after stripping with this method to ensure complete removal of the solution.
-Otherwise you risk your denaturing your re-probing antibody!
+Otherwise, you risk your denaturing your re-probing antibody!

 Method #3: Commercial Buffers (eg. ReBlot from Millipore, Restore from Pierce)